ProjectMilestonegroupL/MilestoneProject/README.md

 Finally, we used a scheduler who decrease the learning rate when our model doesn't learn anymore.

-We reached 0.959 validation accuracy with a 0.7 dropout after the flatten and batch normalization after the second convolutional layer
+We reached 0.959 validation accuracy with a 0.7 dropout just before the flatten and batch normalization after the second convolutional layer

 ---